canonical/charmed-openstack-upgrader/docs/how-to/upgrade-cloud.rst

     cou upgrade data-plane

 **Note:**

 - It's essential to complete the upgrade of the **control-plane** components before being able to upgrade the **data-plane**.
 - By default, this command will not upgrade hypervisors that have VMs running.
-See the `Upgrade non-empty hypervisors`_ section to include them.
+See the `Upgrade non-empty hypervisors`_ section for instructions on how to include them.

 Run upgrade for the hypervisors